snowdrop/secured-example/README.md

 # Launch / deploy

-To deploy the whole secured app, first move to build/ dir, and then simply use the `Fabric8` Maven Plugin with the goal `run`:
+To deploy the whole secured app, first move to build/ dir, and then simply use the `Fabric8` Maven Plugin with the goals `deploy` and `start`:

 ```
 cd build